top of page

 Many cis-gendered folks do not feel they need to understand or care about people's preferred pronouns.
 Nor do they know why it is so important to actively try to challenge gender stereotypes and to not believe in a binary gender system, aka Male v.
 Female.
 As a nonbinary person who was a late bloomer, let me help give some context on why you should care.

-The depressing thing is many cultures worldwide today have 3 or more genders.
+The depressing thing is many cultures worldwide today have 3 or more genders, so why can't the United States, just get over it's self?

 The Mahu or Kumu Hina of Hawaii, Two Spirits in North American Indigenous tribes, and many more .